Iwlj4s/tgDeliveryTracking/README.md

 - **Add Tracks**: Users have the option to add their tracks to the database.
 - **Change and Delete Tracks**: Users can modify or remove their tracks from the database.

-## Components
-- **"Pochta Rossii" Parser**
-  - `ParsSettings`: Contains basic settings and dictionaries for tracking.
-  - `Driver`: Manages Selenium WebDriver for web interactions.
-  - `GetTrackData`: Extracts and processes package data from the "Pochta Rossii" website.

 - **Database Management**
   - Utilizes  <a href="https://www.sqlalchemy.org/">SQLAlchemy</a> for handling user tracks in the SQLite database.

 - **Telegram Bot Interface**
   - Implements an intuitive button-based interface for user interactions.